-GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, provides that special-purpose governments engaged only in business-type activities should present only the financial statements required for enterprise funds.
+Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, provides that special-purpose governments engaged only in business-type activities should present only the financial statements required for enterprise funds.
 For these governments, basic financial statements and required supplemental information (RSI) consist of:

 - 1. Management's discussion and analysis (MD&A)

 - 2. Statement of net position

-- 3. Statement of revenues, expenses, and changes in net position
+- 3. Statement of revenue, expenses, and changes in net position

 - 4. Statement of cash flows

-- Notes to the financial statements
+- 5. Notes to the financial statements

 - 6. RSI other than MD&A, if applicable